 HEAD FOR THE HILLS | Ramsbottom Cricket Ground | 14-16 September

-Headliners at the previously-named Ramsbottom Festival include The Boomtown Rats, The Lovely Eggs and The Bluetones.
+Headliners at the previously-named Ramsbottom Festival include The Boomtown Rats, The Lovely Eggs, The Bluetones and The Slow Readers Club.
 Geared towards family too, the Rammy stalwart also has a strong arts programme; expect the likes of acrobatic storytelling, retro cinema and children’s theatre.

 SONDER FESTIVAL | Northern Quarter | 26-30 September